 What are the 12 motions?

 Each of the 12 motions represents a specific milestone or result that moves your Mission forward.
 They can be used in any order and as many times as you need to achieve your Mission.

-Create from an empty file, or fill out a template.
+Create something or fill out a template.
 Authors help with inputs or edits.
-Output is draft material.

-Multiple contributors provide material which is approved to proceed to the next process step.
+Multiple contributors provide material which is decided on.